Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 (Both Bernie and Trump came thru redneck Pennsylvania and Michigan, Hillary assumed her win)

-- The long history of being a corrupt insi
+- The long history of being a corrupt insider

 Close election: everybody's theory is right (Score:2)